ibm-cloud-docs/vpc/file_storage_vpc_create.md

 #### Creating a zonal file share without a mount target with VPC access mode
 {: #fs-create-share-vpc-cli}

 Security group access mode is the default and recommended setting.
 However, you can choose to create a zonal file share with the VPC access mode that allows every Compute host in the VPC to mount the file share.

+The `vpc` access mode is set to reach End of Support on 06 May 2027.
+Follow the [migration guide](/docs/vpc?topic=vpc-fs-migrate-access-mode&interface=ui#fs-migrate-update-mode) to update your share's access control mode to `security-group`.
+{: deprecated}

 See the following example.

 ```sh
 ibmcloud is share-create --name my-vpc-file-share --zone us-south-2 --profile dp2 --size 1000 --iops 500 --access-control-mode vpc